Travel to Eat: Happy Budget Dining in Europe

 One of the reasons why I forego hotel breakfasts, eat picnic lunches, and dine at “home,” while traveling is so I can build room in our food budget for splurge meals.

-For us, a splurge is no more than €100, which won’t get us in the door of the top restaurants but will get us a darned memorable meal in great surroundings.
-Most of the time, even on our most recent trip post-pandemic, we were able to dine well for about €80.
+For us, a splurge is between €90 and 110 for three courses plus wine.
+This amount won’t get you in the door of the top restaurants, but it’s usually enough for a darned memorable meal in great surroundings.
+Most of the time, even on our most recent trips to Europe post-pandemic, we were able to dine well for about €80.
 Only a handful of times did we spend €100, and each time we enjoyed tasty food and excellent service.

 And yes, there were times over the years when we’ve spent €80 for mediocre food (thankfully, never €100), but that’s easy to do on any day at home, so we can’t complain.